NationalGenomicsInfrastructure/miarka-provision/README.md

 ### Typical production deployments

-A typical deployment of a production environment to Irma consists of the following steps
+A typical deployment of a production environment to Miarka consists of the following steps

-- Running through the Ansible playbook for a production release, which will install all the software under `/lupus/ngi/production/<version>` (and create a symlink `/lupus/ngi/production/latest` pointing to it)
+- Running through the Ansible playbook for a production release, which will install all the software under `/vulpes/ngi/production/<version>` (and create a symlink `/vulpes/ngi/production/latest` pointing to it)
-- Syncing everything under `/lupus/ngi/production` to the cluster
+- Syncing everything under `/vulpes/ngi/production` to the cluster
 - Reload *each site's* crontabs and services

 To install software and sync to the cluster, run the following commands:

 ```
-   cd /lupus/ngi/irma3/deploy
+   cd /vulpes/ngi/miarka3/deploy
    git checkout master
    git fetch --tags
    git checkout tags/vX.Y